grafana/loki/CONTRIBUTING.md

 > Note that `make docs` uses a lot of memory.
 If it crashes, increase the memory allocated to Docker and try again.

 Also note that PRs are merged to the main branch.
-If you want to see your changes published to the latest release, add the appropriate backport label to your PR.
+If your changes need to be immediately published to the latest release, you must add the appropriate backport label to your PR, for example, `backport-release-2.9.x`.
+If the changes in your PR can be automatically backported, the backport label will trigger GrafanaBot to create the backport PR, otherwise you will need to create a PR to manually backport your changes.

 * [Latest release](https://grafana.com/docs/loki/latest/)
 * [Upcoming release](https://grafana.com/docs/loki/next/), at the tip of the main branch